equinor/fmu-dataio/_sources/examples.rst.txt

 Using fmu-dataio for post-processed data
 ----------------------------------------

-The example below show how fmu-dataio can be used in a post-processing context, here in a surface aggregation example.
+The example below shows how fmu-dataio can be used in a post-processing context, here in a surface aggregation example.

 When using ensemble-based methods for probabilistic modelling, the result is represented